 Riverside Park, on the east bank of the river, extends downstream from Mans Bridge as far as Cobden Bridge.
 Before the First World War, much of the area that is now park below Wood Mill consisted of foreshore or marshland liable to flooding on high tides.
 Southampton Corporation started reclamation near Cobden Bridge between the wars but it was the mid-1960s before work was finished.
 There was both official and unofficial tipping of rubbish including debris from Second World War bombing raids.
 Today, it is possible to walk through the pleasant surroundings of Riverside Park close to the river for nearly a mile from Wood Mill as far as Cobden Bridge.

 One commercial traffic that continued to use the tidal river until the 1990s started from Portswood Sewage Waste Water Treatment Works across the river from Riverside Park.
 This involved a motorised barge that carried sewage sludge for dumping at sea off the Isle of Wight.
 This practice was banned by the European Union from 1998.
-Now, sewage sludge is being taken by dumb barge from Portswood to Marchwood on the west side of the tidal River Test for further processing - eventually into agricultural fertiliser.
+Subsequently, sewage sludge was taken by a towed barge from Portswood to Marchwood on the west side of the tidal River Test for further processing - eventually into agricultural fertiliser.
+Known locally as the “Poo Barge”, the boat used to have to ensure that the river level was low enough to get under Cobden and St Denys Railway Bridges but not too low so to avoid running aground.
+However, Southern Water said the barge had reached the end of its operational lifespan in April 2020 and it appears that four road tankers a day, on residential roads, are now used instead!
+The planning authority have said they are unable to insist that the transport continues by water.

 The first Cobden Bridge was originally opened in 1883.
 It was built of iron by the National Liberal Land Company, the developer of new housing at Bitterne Park on the east side of the river.
 It was named after Richard Cobden, a prominent Liberal politician.
 It was often known as Cobden Free Bridge as until 1929 a toll was payable to use Northam Bridge.
 It was rebuilt and widened by Southampton Corporation in 1926-28 and renovated in 1979-80.
 It thus post-dates the days when barges used the Navigation above Wood Mill.